Schur-Agler class and Carath\'eodory extremal functions: Introduction.

 In the theory of interpolation, the realization formula has certain important implications.
-For instance, it is the realization formula which leads to the fact that every solvable Pick interpolation problem on $\D^2$ has a rational inner solution (\cite{A-M-Paper}, \cite{A-M}).
-Due to such importance, the property of having a realization formula has been investigated further and it has been found that in the case of the annulus (\cite{B_H}, \cite{D-M}) and the symmetrized bidisc (\cite{B-S}) similar form can be established, though not as convenient as in the case of $\D$ and $\D^2$, but still provides useful and far reaching consequences (\cite{BhatBisCha}).
+For instance, the realization formula leads to the fact that every solvable Pick interpolation problem on $\D^2$ has a rational inner solution (Corollary 2.13 in \cite{A-M-Paper}, Corollary 11.54 in \cite{A-M}).
+Due to such importance, the property of having a realization formula has been investigated further and it has been found that in the case of the annulus (Theorem 4.4 in \cite{B_H}, Proposition 5.2 in \cite{D-M}) and the symmetrized bidisc (page 510 in \cite{B-S}) similar form can be established, though not as convenient as in the case of $\D$ and $\D^2$, but still provide useful and far reaching consequences (\cite{BhatBisCha}).

-In the case of $\D$ and $\D^2$, in a certain sense, only a finite number of elementary functions can generate the whole Schur class, namely, the identity function on $\D$ and the coordinate functions on $\D^2$, although this is not the case for the other domains.
-For the annulus and the symmetrized bidisc, one requires infinitely many functions to provide a realization formula, and in this article we will see that beyond the domain $\D$ and $\D^2$, it is indeed necessary to consider such an infinite collection.
+In the case of $\D$ and $\D^2$, in a certain sense, only a finite number of elementary functions can generate the entire Schur class, namely, the identity function on $\D$ and the coordinate functions on $\D^2$, although this is not the case for the other domains.
+For the annulus and the symmetrized bidisc, one requires infinitely many functions to provide a realization formula, and in this article we will see that beyond the domains $\D$ and $\D^2$, it is indeed necessary to consider such an infinite collection.

 Generalizing the idea that a certain collection of functions has the property of generating the whole Schur class leads us to a notion known as the \textit{Schur-Agler class}, or more precisely, the \textit{$\Psi$-Schur-Agler class} for a given collection of functions $\Psi$ (\cite{B_H}, \cite{BhatBisCha}, \cite{D-M}).
-We call such a collection $\Psi$ a set of test functions and they are introduced in the following way. \begin{definition} A collection $\Psi$ of $\mathbb{C}$-valued functions on $\Omega$ is called a set of \textit{test functions} if the following conditions hold. \begin{enumerate} \item $\sup\{|\psi(z)|:\psi\in \Psi\}<1$ for each $z\in \Omega$. \item For each finite subset $F$ of $\Omega$, the collection $\{\psi |_F:\psi\in \Psi\}$ together with the constant function generates the algebra of all $\mathbb{C}$-valued functions on $F$. \end{enumerate} \end{definition}
+We call such a collection $\Psi$ a set of test functions and they are introduced in the following way. \begin{definition} A collection $\Psi$ of $\mathbb{C}$-valued functions on $\Omega$ is called a set of \textit{test functions} if the following conditions hold. \begin{enumerate} \item $\sup\{|\psi(z)|:\psi\in \Psi\}<1$, for each $z\in \Omega$. \item For each finite subset $F$ of $\Omega$, the collection $\{\psi |_F:\psi\in \Psi\}$, together with the constant function, generates the algebra of all $\mathbb{C}$-valued functions on $F$. \end{enumerate} \end{definition}

 We can topologize $\Psi$ by considering it as a subspace of $\overline{\mathbb{D}}^\Omega$ equipped with the product topology.
 For every $z\in \Omega$, we define an element $E(z)$ in $\mathcal{C}_b(\Psi)$, {\em the $C^*$-algebra of all bounded continuous functions on} $\Psi$, such that $E(z)(\psi)=\psi(z)$.
 Clearly,